 For role plays, a ‘fishbowl” style activity allows two attendees (such as the facilitator and a participant volunteer) to demonstrate a technique.
 To get everyone involved, you could offer a paired chat discussion by assigning each participant to a partner and allowing them to privately chat with each other for discussion.
 Or make use of the platform’s breakout room feature to place partners or trios into a private room for practice.
 Just be sure they have clear instructions and timeframes, along with directions on how to ask for help when needed.

 Converting classroom activities to virtual ones involves creativity and consideration of how to maximize the platform tools.
 A combination of both elements will lead to your success in the virtual classroom.

-This blog post comes from the webinar Convert Classroom Activities to Engaging Virtual Activities.
+This guest post was written by Cindy Huggett and comes from the webinar Convert Classroom Activities to Engaging Virtual Activities.